 A 175-foot-long boardwalk with a 20 foot elevation places the observer in the trees with the birds-an unusual opportunity to commune with myriad Red-eyed Vireos, Great Crested Flycatchers and Blue-Gray Gnatcatchers and a chance to look into the ovens from the top.
 Additional highlights include a walking path through a native wildflower garden and a small stream that runs parallel to the primary north-south road through the Park.
 It is sufficiently compact that the site can be surveyed in a couple of hours.
 The gently rolling terrain and the well-designed and executed roads and paths allow for excellent sightlines in most sections of the Park.

 And don’t fail to bird the creek that parallels the entrance road.
-You should find Catbirds and phoebes here all year long, and in spring and early summer this is one of the best spots around to get close to Swainson’s Warblers and Acadian Flycatchers.
-There are also Louisiana Waterthrushes here, and a few Yellow-throated and Northern Parula warblers breed in the trees above the stream.
+You should find Catbirds and Eastern Phoebes here all year long, and in spring and early summer this is one of the best spots around to get close to Swainson’s Warblers and Acadian Flycatchers.
+There are also Louisiana Waterthrushes here, and a few Yellow-throated and Northern Parula Warblers breed in the trees above the stream.
 Winter brings Song and Swamp sparrows, and you may get lucky and spot a Winter Wren or a Lincoln’s Sparrow.

 The majority of the birds are of the expected suburban woodlot variety, with the addition of Summer Tanagers and Orchard Orioles.
 The open areas attract Eastern Bluebirds and Eastern Kingbirds.